 The SQL Select transform is created when a structure is dragged onto the canvas from a data connector that supports relational queries.
-The columns to be used in the data cube can then be selected or unselected and aggregators can be set up per element.
+You can select the columns to be used in the data cube and set up aggregators.
 When retrieving data, these settings will then be translated into a TSQL statement and sent to the data source.

 The structure of the table dropped on the Data Cube canvas is used as input.
 For example, the structure is: